The Real Purpose of Gov’t Oversight

 Most folks assume, then, that when a carton of eggs proclaims, “Grade A,” it says something about those three concerns.
 It doesn’t.

 Government egg-grading does not address anything relating to whether an egg could make you sick.
-It addresses only cosmetics.
+It addresses whether the egg is cracked (even a hairline crack imperceptible to the human eye counts as a crack) and other such cosmetic matters.
 It doesn’t address food safety or nutrition.
-It addresses whether the egg is cracked (even a hairline crack imperceptible to the human eye counts as a crack).

 To be a Grade A egg, it can’t be cracked or misshapen or have calcium spots on its shell, and it must have viscous density and an air cell no larger than a dime.
 None of which has anything to do with the three big disease-causing safety factors.